 This will help your team members to feel more a part of the organizational "loop."
 Plus, as remote workers, they may be less aware of the support mechanisms or tools that your organization offers.

-These could be confidential grief counselling, support groups, or an employee assistance program (EAP).
-Your HR advisors are likely the best-placed people to explain them.
+These could be confidential grief counseling, support groups, or an employee assistance program (EAP).
+Your HR advisors are likely best-placed to explain these services.